Missing man with dementia out of Martin County found safe - NewsBreak

 UPDATE: FHP SAYS FATAL.
 BY: TRAFFIC CENTER | BocaNewsNow.com UPDATE: 1:24 p.m. — FHP tells BocaNewsNow.com that a 77-year-old man from West Palm Beach was was walking on the inside lane of I-95 south when he was struck by a 2016 White Ford Utility Van heading north.
 Police do not know at this point why […]

-Officials discuss fixes to boardwalks in Vero Beach damaged during Hurricane Nicole

-VERO BEACH, Fla.
-(CBS12) — Hurricane Nicole did some major damage to the shoreline in Vero Beach – both Humiston Park and Conn Beach Boardwalks were forced to close.
-The Conn Beach Boardwalk has reopened after getting some significant repair work, and they’re not finished yet.
-However,...
+FELLSMERE, Fla.
+(CBS12) — A death investigation is underway after a man's body was found behind a home in Fellsmere.
+The Fellsmere Police Department responded to a call on Jan.
+19, regarding a dead Hispanic man behind a home at 1018 Lincoln Street.
+The first officer on scene said the person who made the report led them to the body.
+The officer confirmed the man was dead and contacted the Indian River County Sheriff’s Office Crime Scene unit and the Medical Examiner’s Office for investigative assistance.

-'Used for killing rodents': Teen retrieving BB gun for groundskeeper prompts lock-outs across Martin County Schools
+Teen with BB gun rifle prompts lock-out of all Martin County Schools

-MARTIN COUNTY, Fla. — There is "no longer an active threat" after a 13-year-old with a BB gun prompted lock-out procedures for Martin County Schools Wednesday.
-Deputies said the teen was the grandson of the school's groundskeeper and the BB gun was used for killing rodents.
-He had been retrieving the gun for his grandfather.
+STUART, Fla.
+(CBS12) — The Martin County Sheriff's Office now says a 13 year old with a BB gun rifle caused a scare that prompted a lock-out of all schools in Martin County on Wednesday.
+The teen told investigators he's the grandson of the groundskeeper at the school, who...

 Comments / 0